xpqz/dyalog-docs/programming-reference-guide/docs/introduction/arrays/arrays.md

 ## Depth

-An array whose items are all simple scalars (i.e. single numbers, characters or refs) is called a simple array.
-If one or more items of an array is not a simple scalar (i.e. is another array, or a `⎕OR`), the array is called a nested array.
+An array whose items are all simple scalars (that is, single numbers, characters or refs) is called a simple array.
+If one or more items of an array is not a simple scalar (that is, is another array, or a `⎕OR`), the array is called a nested array.
 A nested array may contain items which are themselves nested arrays.
 The degree of nesting of an array is called its depth.
 A simple scalar has a depth of 0.
 A simple vector, matrix, or multi-dimensional array has depth 1.
 An array whose items are all depth 1 subarrays has depth 2; one whose items are all depth 2 subarrays has depth 3, and so forth.

 ## Type